 While some professions require that you remain on-call or that you take a small portion of your work home with you each night, that doesn’t mean you can’t set aside a time that is solely yours to do what you please.
 Setting a boundary between home life and work life is the best way to de-stress and keep yourself in balance.
 Finding ways to relax and forget the events that occur during work will help you to control your stress level.

 Why Is Your Job So Stressful?

 Look closely at your job description and what your job requires you to do on a daily basis.
 Constantly thinking about what needs to be done can be mentally draining.
 The more mentally and emotionally fatigued you become, the higher the risk of chronic headaches and stress-related health problems.

 Is there anything you can do to make yourself more organized?
 Are you in a position to delegate certain tasks to others?
 Make notes and streamline your job by prioritizing your tasks.
 Finding ways to make your job easier will reduce the stress you feel when you have to consistently meet deadlines.

 Take a look at your lifestyle as a whole.
 In some cases, a person’s job is only a part of the problem.
 Being burdened financially or with health problems can raise a person’s stress levels substantially.

 Eating a healthier diet is one way of reducing how stress affects the body.
 Exercising on a regular basis can also help reduce frustration and it improves mental clarity.
 People who don’t exercise on a regular basis often have health problems that are adversely affected or made worse by constant levels of stress.

 Finding simple ways to adjust your lifestyle to include more healthy habits can dramatically reduce your risk of chronic headaches.

-Houston Headache Institute
+National Headache Institute

 If you believe your chronic headaches are caused by work-related stress, there are things you can do to help reduce their severity and minimize their frequency.